knockout/knockout/documentation/observableArrays.md

 ### Key point: An observableArray tracks which objects are *in* the array, *not* the state of those objects

 Simply putting an object into an `observableArray` doesn't make all of that object's properties themselves observable.
 Of course, you can make those properties observable if you wish, but that's an independent choice.
 An `observableArray` just tracks which objects it holds, and notifies listeners when objects are added or removed.

+## Prepopulating an observableArray

+If you want your observable array **not** to start empty, but to contain some initial items, pass those items as an array to the constructor.
+For example,

+    // This observable array initially contains three objects var anotherObservableArray = ko.observableArray([
+    	{ name: "Bungle", type: "Bear" },
+    	{ name: "George", type: "Hippo" },
+    	{ name: "Zippy", type: "Unknown" }
+    ]);

 ## Reading information from an observableArray